atrisovic/weather-panel.github.io/_sources/content/functional-forms.md

 $$F(T_{it})=\sum_{k} \beta_k f(T_{it}^k)$$

-while the coefficients can be interepted as describing a local dose-response relationship:
+while the coefficients can be interpreted as describing a local dose-response relationship:

 $$F(T_{pit})=\sum_{k} \beta_k T_{pit}^k$$